keijiro/Lasp/README.md

 LASP
 ====

+**LASP** is a Unity plugin that provides low-latency audio input functionality.

-Still under heavy development.
-It might not work on your machine.
+This plugin is still under heavy development.
+I'm pretty sure that it doesn't work on your machine!
 Sorry!